Vedadiyan/genql/README.md

 - You can convert and select in one query
 - Arrays must be sliced before selecting value

+# Contributing

+Contributions are welcome!
+Here are some ways you can contribute to this project:

+- Report bugs and make suggestions by opening a new issue.
+Make sure to provide clear instructions so your issue can be reproduced.
+- Submit pull requests with new features, improvements, or fixes.
+Make sure to follow the code style of the project and provide unit tests.
+- Improve documentation by submitting pull requests or opening issues when you find anything that's confusing or can be improved.
+- Help answer questions from other users that come up in issues.

+When contributing, please make sure to:

+- Keep descriptions clear and simple
+- Follow the code of conduct
+- Give credit to contributors by linking to their profiles/sites

 # 📝 License

 Copyright © 2023 [Pouya Vedadiyan](https://github.com/vedadiyan).